| National Academy of Sciences of Ukraine Scientific Center "Institute

 create technological modes with the self-sputtering of deposited films

-- It was found with the help of a reverse
+by ions of the plasma flow itself.
+It was found with the help of a reverse

 Rutherford scattering technique that the amount of impurities in deposited